AmericanPhilosophicalSociety/RevCityDocs/imageandmetadatacapture.md

 * If using a book scanner, material will be scanned at a faster rate.
 Prioritize scanning over simultaneous metadata capture.
 3. Perform any post-procesing to digital files.
 4. Perform quality control on digital files.
-* Capture basic metadata while qiality checking digital scans.
+* Capture basic metadata while quality checking digital scans.

 ### **Metadata enhancement**
 1. Create and complete all required metadata according to project standards.
 See [Required Metadata](https://americanphilosophicalsociety.github.io/RevCityDocs/metadata/#required-metadata).